cloudmesh/cloudmesh-manual/docs/_sources/accounts/google/google-cloud.rst.txt

 ---------------------------

-If you do not have a google cloud account a new google account can be created using following link:
+If you do not have a google cloud account a new google account can be created using the following link:

 -  `Create your Google
    Account <https://accounts.google.com/signup/v2/webcreateaccount?flowEntry=SignUp&flowName=GlifWebSignIn>`__